ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-06-23-intro-mp-part1.md

 When adding states, (usually) the new state and the edge connecting it to the graph are checked for validity (e.g., joint-limit satisfaction and obstacle avoidance).
 If the state and/or edge are not valid, they aren't added to the graph.

-At some point, the hope is that the graph will contain a goal state, and then by running graph search (e.g., A\*) on this randomly-generated graph to find a path from the start state to a goal.
+At some point, the hope is that the graph will contain a goal state, and then by running graph search (e.g., A\*) on this randomly-generated graph the method will find a path from the start state to a goal.
 If the graph is a tree, this search is trivial as there's only one path in the graph (ignoring some nuance, that's what tree means).

 {% include figure image_path="/assets/images/posts/101-motion-planning-intro-part1-Fig3.png"
 caption="In the sampling-based methods, the graph (or tree) is constructed in the configuration space via random sampling.
 It will almost certainly have a much different structure than the grid/lattice graphs will, and subsequently the algorithms will exhibit different properties." %}